 This MD&A refers to certain non-IFRS financial measures.
 These measures are not recognized measures under IFRS, do not have a standardized meaning prescribed by IFRS and are therefore unlikely to be comparable to similar measures presented by other companies.
 Rather, these measures are provided as additional information to complement those IFRS measures by providing further understanding of the Company's results of operations from management's perspective.
-Accordingly, they should not be considered in isolation nor as a substitute for analysis of our financial information reported under IFRS.
-We use Adjusted EBITDA, a non-IFRS financial measure, as a supplemental measure of our operating performance and thus highlight trends in our core business that may not otherwise be apparent when relying solely on IFRS financial measures.
-We believe that securities analysts, investors and other interested parties frequently use non-IFRS financial measures in the evaluation of issuers.
-Our management also uses this non-IFRS financial measure to facilitate operating performance comparisons from period to period, prepare annual operating budgets and assess our ability to meet our capital expenditure and working capital requirements.
+Accordingly, they should not be considered in isolation nor as a substitute for analysis of financial information reported under IFRS.
+The Company uses Adjusted EBITDA, a non-IFRS financial measure, as a supplemental measure of operating performance and thus highlight trends in core business that may not otherwise be apparent when relying solely on IFRS financial measures.
+The Company believes that securities analysts, investors and other interested parties frequently use non-IFRS financial measures in the evaluation of issuers.
+The Company's management also uses this non-IFRS financial measure to facilitate operating performance comparisons from period to period, prepare annual operating budgets and assess the Company's ability to meet capital expenditure and working capital requirements.
 See "Selected Information" and "Non-IFRS Financial Measure Reconciliation in this MD&A".

-The discussion and analysis in this MD&A is based on information available to management as of August 24, 2017.
+The discussion and analysis in this MD&A is based on information available to management as of November 22, 2017.